HumanBrainProject/neural-activity-resource/apps/nar-v3/README.md

 ### Setting up a development environment

+Ensure you have Node.js version 20.
+[nvm](https://github.com/nvm-sh/nvm) is a helpful tool for managing your Node versions.

 The main code repository is https://gitlab.ebrains.eu/data-services/neural-activity-resource.
 You should fork this into your own account.